 Improve Your Diet

 Just like a car, your body needs fuel to run smoothly.
 But we don’t run on gas, we run on nutrients!
-Our bodies need macronutrients like protein, fat, and carbohydrates, and micronutrients like vitamins, minerals, and phytonutrients to keep its systems operating.
-So, it’s obvious one of the is to improve your diet.
+Our bodies need macronutrients like protein, fat, and carbohydrates, and micronutrients like vitamins, minerals, and phytonutrients to keep its our systems operating.
+So, one of the top ways to nourish your immune system is to improve your diet.

 You’ll find the nutrients your body needs most abundantly in whole foods like fruits, veggies, nuts, and seeds.
-But if you aren’t consistently eating these foods (and you aren’t supplementing appropriately) you can put yourself at a higher risk for getting sick.
-Even more, a diet high in sugar, refined grains, processed foods, and industrial seed oils will not only zap you of energy and contribute to inflammation, it can lead to a weak immune system.
+But if you aren’t consistently eating these foods (and you aren’t supplementing appropriately), your immune system will be under-resourced.
+Even more, a diet high in sugar, refined grains, processed foods, and industrial seed oils will not only zap you of energy, it can leave your immune system more vulnerable.

 Improve Your Sleep Quality

 Getting adequate sleep is a critical component of optimizing your immune function.
-Studies have shown that just a few nights of inadequate sleep can elevate inflammatory markers and can contribute to a weak immune system.
+Studies have shown that just a few nights of inadequate sleep can elevate inflammatory markers and can dampen your immune system.
 You’ve heard it before – aim for eight hours!

 Get Outside

-It’s a double whammy – when the weather turns cold or when long stressful days at the office keep you inside, you’re not only faced with more germs, higher stress, and maybe even less sleep, you’re also probably not spending much time outside in the sun.
+It’s a double whammy – when the weather turns cold or when long stressful days at the office keep you inside, you’re not only faced with more bugs, higher stress, and maybe even less sleep, you’re also probably not spending much time outside in the sun.
 Why does this matter?
-Because one of the is with vitamin D, and one of the best sources of vitamin D is the sun!
+Because your immune system loves vitamin D, and one of the best sources of vitamin D is the sun!

-Many studies show that Vitamin D can boost and sustain our immune defense and help protect the health of our respiratory tract.
+Many studies show that Vitamin D can help support and sustain our your immune defense and help protect the health of your respiratory tract.
 Aim for 10-30 minutes per day of direct sun, and if that just isn't feasible, consider a supplement or check your multivitamin to make sure it contains at least 1,000 IU of vitamin D3 alongside vitamin K2.
-Of course, if you think you're already depleted, check with your health practitioner to get tested and determine if higher levels of supplementation are needed.
+Of course, if you think you're not getting enough, check with your health practitioner to get tested and determine if higher levels of supplementation are needed.

 Practice Optimal Habits During Pregnancy